nf-core/website/markdown/usage/tutorials/nf_core_tutorial.md

 In order to run _nf-core_ pipelines, you will need to have Nextflow installed ([https://www.nextflow.io](https://www.nextflow.io/)).
 The only other requirement is a software packaging tool: [Conda](https://docs.conda.io/en/latest/miniconda.html), [Docker](https://www.docker.com) or [Singularity](https://sylabs.io/singularity/).
 In theory it is possible to run the pipelines with software installed by other methods (_e.g._ environment modules, or manual installation), but this is not recommended.
-Most people find either Docker or Singularity the best options.
+Most people find either Docker or Singularity containers the best options, as conda environments cannot guarantee 100% reproducibility.

 ### Fetching pipeline code